andrecantc/andrecantc/README.md

 - 👋 Hi, I’m @andrecantc
-- 👀 I’m interested in programing and server security
+- 👀 I’m interested in programing,cyber security and penetration testing
-- 🌱 I’m currently learning Java and HTML5
+- 🌱 I’m currently learning Java and C#
+- 🚀 And i’m currently working at https://platinumsales.se in the sales department
-- 📫 How to reach me andre.gaudet.ag@gmail.com or by phone (+46) 0732525352
+- 📫 Reach me via mail andre.gaudet.ag@gmail.com or by phone (+46) 0732525352